sgdgp/Space-Blaster/README.md

 # Space-Blaster
-A flash game developed using Stencyl (taking references from an online free course)
+A flash game developed using Stencyl (taking references from an online free course from Seekhana Academy)